kkyau/ISQA-3420-/DFDDictionary.md

 e) FOSSology = Process where the software package is scanned for any known licenses.

 ##Database
-a) NIST Vulnerability DB = Database where the package is scanned against to check for any existing licenses.
+a) NIST Vulnerability Database = Database where the package is scanned against to check for any existing licenses.

 b) Project License and Vulnerability Information Database = Database containing existing project license and vulnerability.

-c) Project Policy For Licenses and Vulnerabilities = Database containing existing project policy for licenses and vulnerabilities.
+c) Project Policy For Licenses and Vulnerabilities Database = Database containing existing project policy for licenses and                                                                             vulnerabilities.

 ##Data Flow
 a) Software pacakage = An assembly of files created by the developer to make a software.